NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Results

+The GSEA based on $\boldsymbol{\beta}_{\text{GraphR}}$ identifies several sets related to \textit{epidermal growth factor receptor} (EGFR), which is a receptor tyrosine kinase often upregulated in various cancers, including breast cancer and colorectal cancer \citep{wee2017epidermal}.
+Also identified are gene sets relating to \textit{ErbB protein signaling}.
+ErbB is a member of the EGFR family that is more prominently expressed in metastatic (stage IV) breast cancer than in primary (stage I) tumours \citep{xue2006erbb3}.
+These sets are not found to be enriched in $\boldsymbol{\beta}_{\text{NExON}}$, although colorectal cancer-related pathways are, which could be explained by the confounding link to EGFR regulation.

-Table \ref{tab:gsea} shows the results of the GSEA, where many more unique gene sets are identified by NExON-Bayes compared to SSL.
-Of these, several are of interest with relation to BRCA.
-For instance, the \textit{apoptosis modulation and signaling} pathway refers to programmed cell death, a vital process that maintains tissue homeostasis by eliminating damaged or unnecessary cells.
+Several of the gene sets found enriched in $\boldsymbol{\beta}_{\text{NExON}}$ are either directly or indirectly related to apoptosis.
+The largest of these is the \textit{apoptosis modulation and signaling} pathway.\labelms{e1.7} Apoptosis refers to programmed cell death, a vital process that maintains tissue homeostasis by eliminating damaged or unnecessary cells.
 In cancer, the evasion of apoptosis allows malignant cells to survive and proliferate uncontrollably.
-As such, the pathway controlling apoptotic modulation and signaling plays an important role in the progression of cancer \citep{plati2011apoptotic}.
+As such, pathways controlling apoptotic modulation and signaling play an important role in cancer progression \citep{plati2011apoptotic}.

-Another gene set of interest in this setting is the \textit{Tumor Necrosis Factor-$\alpha$ signaling} pathway, which is uniquely found in both the ``positive'' and ``negative'' networks estimated by NExON-Bayes but in neither estimated by SSL.
-Tumor necrosis factor-$\alpha$ (TNF$\alpha$) is a proinflammatory cytokine that plays a significant role in various cellular processes, including proliferation, differentiation, apoptosis and immune responses.
+Another enriched gene set of interest in this setting is the \textit{Tumor Necrosis Factor-$\alpha$ (TNF$\alpha$) signaling} pathway.
+TNF$\alpha$ is a proinflammatory cytokine that plays a significant role in various cellular processes, including apoptosis, proliferation, differentiation and immune responses.
 TNF$\alpha$ signaling can therefore either promote or inhibit tumor progression, depending on the cellular environment and specific signaling pathways activated \citep{10.1093/nar/gkad960}.

-Lastly, the \textit{Ataxia Telangiectasia Mutated (ATM) Protein signaling} gene set is found uniquely enriched in the positive network of NExON-Bayes.
+As a final example, the \textit{Ataxia Telangiectasia Mutated (ATM) Protein signaling} gene set is found enriched in the positive network of NExON-Bayes.
 The ATM signaling pathway plays a key role in breast cancer by maintaining genomic stability and influencing treatment responses.
 As an important regulator of the DNA damage response, ATM mutations can lead to increased susceptibility to malignancy and impact tumor progression \citep{VARADHAN2024155447}.

+Whilst in this analysis there is no quantitative criterion to ascertain which strategy (coupling vs decoupling) outperforms the other, these results show that both can find several relevant gene sets.